snoek8/dead-tree-tracker/README.md

 ## Troubleshooting

 ### Location not working

 - Ensure you've granted location permissions in your browser
 - Try refreshing the page and allowing permissions again

 ### Images not uploading

 - Check that the `tree-photos` bucket exists in Supabase Storage
-- Verify the bucket is set to public or has proper RLS policies
+- Verify the bucket is set to **Public** (toggle "Public bucket" to ON)
+- Ensure you've run the Storage RLS policies migration (`003_storage_policies.sql`)
+- Check browser console for specific error messages

 ### Authentication issues

 - Verify Google OAuth credentials are correctly configured
 - Check that redirect URIs match in both Google Cloud Console and Supabase